-Each material class of similar items is presented separately in the financial statements.
+Each material class of similar items is presented separately in the Financial Statements.
 Items of a dissimilar nature or function are presented separately unless they are immaterial as permitted by the Sri Lanka Accounting Standard-LKAS 1 on "Presentation of Financial Statements".

-Financial assets and financial liabilities are offset, and the net amount reported in the statement of financial position only when there is a legally enforceable right to settle on a net basis or to realise the assets and settle the liability simultaneously.
+Financial assets and financial liabilities are offset, and the net amount reported in the statement of financial position only when there is an enforceable right legally to settle on a net basis or to realise the assets and settle the liability simultaneously.
 Income and expenses are not offset in the statement of comprehensive income unless it is required or permitted by any accounting standard or interpretation as specifically disclosed in the accounting policies.